About the Owner

 MULTIPLE FAILS OUT THE GATE

 My first inclination was to continue polishing floors and I took out an ad in the PennySaver.
 The phone rang - but barely.
 Things were not working out.
 Some previous contacts I made reached out to me to help as a subcontractor on some painting jobs.
 I was learning on the job.
 The first customer I generated on my own was a disaster.
 I put an egg-shell finish on a very large ceiling.
-It striked on me and looked awful.
+It streaked on me and looked awful.
 Fortunately, the homeowner was on vacation.
 This afforded me the time to fix my error.
 I consulted with another painter and he was able to explain what went wrong.

 For my second job, the homeowner requested that I apply a transparent stain to his wood siding.
-I didn’t know that transparent stain was a one coat product.
+I didn’t know that transparent stain was a one-coat product.
 When I applied the second coating, the product was not penetrating and the job looked awful.
 Fortunately for me, the Benjamin Moore sales rep who I acquired the material from was willing to come see the job to give me advice.
 He quickly deduced that I applied two coats in error.
 I proactively reached out to the homeowner, explained the mishap, and asked him for extra time so that I could fix the shoddy work at no extra cost.
 At first, he was annoyed.
 Fortunately, he granted me the extra time.
-I had to strip the entire house and the correctly apply the transparent stain.
+I had to strip the entire house and then correctly apply the transparent stain.
 He was pleased with the revised work and provided me with a glowing referral afterward.
 So, getting fired taught me the importance of being focused and prioritizing things correctly.
 Owning up to mistakes became my second important lesson: I concluded even if I lost money on a given job, so long as I made the customer happy, I knew there was a future

 EXPANDING MY KNOWLEDGE, SERVICES, AND NETWORK